Covid 19 coronavirus: Family of Anne Guenole, first virus-related death in NZ, say she hadn't travelled

 The first Covid-linked death in New Zealand was of a quiet great-grandmother whose family say she barely travelled from her West Coast home.

-Anne Guenole, 73, died on Monday morning days after testing positive for Covid-19.
+Anne Guenole, 73, died on Sunday morning a day after testing positive for Covid-19.
 She had been admitted to Grey Base Hospital in Greymouth on Wednesday with suspected influenza.

 Her devastated family initially asked for privacy as they grieved for their much-loved relative.
 But now they want to spread the word about how easily and quietly the virus can spread, hitting people in communities where there are no apparent cases of the disease.